-This module part enables the geometric nonlinear analysis of models via the Co-Rotational method.
 Large displacements and rotations are taken into account under the assumption of small strains (linear strain tensor).
 The resulting system of nonlinear equations is solved efficiently by the Newton-Raphson method combined with a Line Search.
 The load increments may be controlled manually or automatically.
 The nonlinear characteristic of the solution path can be shown by load vs. displacement XY plots.

-Nonlinear buckling problems can be analyzed with an arclength method which enables the determination of the solution path beyond bifurcation and limit points.
+Figure 127: Parallel nonlinear element stress computation of a motor with 10.2 Mio elements an arclength method which enables the determination of the solution path beyond bifurcation and limit points.
 Again PERMAS offers an increment control, which automatically indentifies critical regions and enables an efficient solution.
-Examples for elastic buckling are shown in Fig. 128 and Fig. 176, while elastic-plastic buckling is shown in Fig. 129.
+Examples for elastic buckling are shown in Fig. 128 and Fig. 182, while elastic-plastic buckling is shown in Fig. 129.
 In order to determine critical points and buckling modes a linear buckling analysis may be performed after each converged increment based on the current stiffness.